JoshDoody/joshdoody.github.io/_book_excerpts/salary-structures/promotion-and-raise-definitions.md

 ---
 layout: book_excerpt
-title: What is a promotion?
+title: What are promotions and raises?
-tagline: Examples of promotions and raises
+tagline: How salary structure affects promotions and raises
 excerpt: Simple examples to illustrate a promotion, a raise, and a promotion with a raise.
 last_modified_at: 2016-06-25
 book_section: 4